 - 1. Select a range of rows or columns that span one or more hidden rows or columns. - 2.
-From the menu, choose Row > Unhide or Column > Unhide, or right-click the row or column header and choose Unhide from the right-click menu.
+From the I/O Attribute Editor > Format menu, choose Row > Unhide or Column > Unhide.

 Note: Unhide also works for a selected column that has a hidden column to its immediate left or right (or both).